LivingTreasure/DigiFish/README.md

 COSC 473 DigiFish Development
 8/25/2021

-By Neil, Elliot, Jacob, and Lucas
+By Neil, Eliot, Jacob, and Lucas